jobbogamer/jobbogamer.github.io/_posts/blog/2015-11-16-exceptions-when-validating-form-in-web2py.md

 layout: "Post"
 ---

 I don't normally write about technical development topics, but today I'm making an exception, because finding the source of my problem was incredibly difficult.
-I'm hoping that this post will serve me in the future when I inevitably come across this problem again.
+I'm hoping that this post will serve me in the future when I inevitably come across this problem again. <!-- more -->

 For the university assessment I'm working on at the moment, I have to use the [web2py][web2py] Python framework to create a web application.
 Part of the framework allows you to create and process HTML forms, including performing validation on the user's input.